Football Manager 2023 Pep Guardiola’s Barcelona Tiki-Taka Extreme Possession Tactic 2-3-2-3 / 2-1-4-3

 While the Balanced match mentality is not locked in on the tactic, it creates a good base in terms of movements, passing and creative freedom with the current choice of player roles and duties, but my preference is the ‘Positive’ in terms of the width and creative freedom it provides.

-You will need to assess match mentality yourself according to your opponent and how you anticipate they will play.
+NB!
+You will need to assess match mentality yourself according to your opponent and how you anticipate they will play and react upon it by making tactical tweaks according to the events.

 Tactical Options: What to do against Better Opponents?

 The weakness of the 2-3-2-3 system is the focus on attacking at all times.
-Against opposing teams better than yourself, who might play Tiki-Taka or Gegenpress, it might be worth changing the match mentality to ‘Balanced’.
-At least, that’s what I do.
+Against opposing teams better than yourself, who might play Tiki-Taka or Gegenpress, it might be worth changing the match mentality to ‘Balanced’ and change some of the player roles (e.g left fullback from FB-S / WB-S to IFB-D to better protect the defence against two men forwards.
 This will put more emphasis on reducing the risk-taking and keeping more men behind the ball.

 In Possession